Scott Co, Iowa USGenWeb Project

 a race.

-The engineer, firemen, mate, and watchman are awake and alert on the main
+The engineer, firemen, mate, and watchman are awake and alert on

 deck.
 The pilot is taking pains to do his very best steering, the captain is